Kapeli/Dash-User-Contributions/README.md

   tar --exclude='.DS_Store' -cvzf <docset name>.tgz <docset name>.docset
   ```
   * Copy your docset archive
     * Note: don't worry about this repo's size getting huge.
 As soon as your docset gets distributed to my CDN, it will get removed from the repo automatically.
-If your docset exceeds GitHub's limit of 100 MB, open an issue and we'll figure out a different way to submit your docset
+If your docset exceeds GitHub's file limit of 100 MB, open an issue and we'll figure out a different way to submit your docset
   * Copy your docset generation script and any other required resources, or add them as a git submodule
   * Include a `icon.png` and `icon@2x.png` with sizes `16x16` and `32x32`
   * Edit the docset.json file